About

 Currently, I am a Prize Fellow in Economics, History, and Politics at Harvard University’s Center for History and Economics.

-I completed my DPhil and MPhil in Economic and Social History at the University of Oxford and read for a BA in History at St. Stephen’s College, Delhi.
-I am deeply grateful to the University of Oxford, the Oxford Global History of Capitalism Project, Kellogg and Brasenose Colleges, the Royal Historical Society, and the Institute for Historical Research for supporting my work.
+I previously read for a BA in History at St. Stephen’s College, Delhi.
+The University of Oxford, the Oxford Global History of Capitalism Project, Kellogg and Brasenose Colleges, the Royal Historical Society, and the Institute for Historical Research have generously supported my work.